Suffering Mid Back or Lower Back Pain?

 (Dr Peter performing a prone diversified adjustment)

-(Activator: a handheld chiropractors use for specific adjustments)
+(Activator: a handheld chiropractors use for spinal adjustments)

-(Dr. James using the flexion distraction for one of his patients with acute low back pain)
+(One of our chiropractors using the flexion distraction on his patients with acute low back pain)

 For Help With Your Back Pain